 In this context the Women's Coalition wishes to make a number of points about sufficiency of consensus.
 (This has been referred to in the Procedural Guidelines for the conduct of Substantive All Party Negotiations).
 While we welcome the concept of a "sufficient consensus" which includes the two main traditions of Unionism and Nationalism, we believe that to achieve full inclusion and equity, the meaning of a sufficiency of consensus should extend further than this.
+We believe a sufficiency of consensus should extend further than this.
 We believe a sufficiency of consensus should entail a balanced accommodation of all interests represented.